What We Do

 TBRI® has been shown in studies to be effective in promoting drastic change in the outcomes for struggling kids and teens.
 Researchers at the Karyn Purvis Institute of Child Development regularly conduct studies demonstrating the efficacy of TBRI®, and have discovered:

+In a recent survey of CareEQUIP trainees, 96% of respondents reported an increased understanding of trauma and trauma-related behaviors after taking our course.
+At a three-month check-in, 84% of graduates indicated that they were consistently implementing the strategies they learned.
+84% also reported increased confidence in their roles as caregivers, especially as it involves addressing problem behavior.
 TBRI® is rated as a Promising Practice in the topic area of Mental Health Prevention and Treatment by the Title IV-E Prevention Services Clearinghouse, developed in accordance with the Family First Prevention Services Act (FFPSA).
 Additionally, the California Evidence-Based Clearinghouse (CEBC) indicates that it is promising research evidence for Parent Training Programs with high relevance for child welfare

 X